How does it work?

 - Sustainable packaging and delivery

-- Impact of COVID-19 pandemic on consumers
+- Impact of legislative changes on e-commerce

 - A country-specific report containing graphs and analysis for all questions in the survey, along with comparisons to all the other participating countries.
 For members only.